 Winchester, Virginia – According to federal law, Military facilities are “gun-free zones.”
 Recruiting stations are in highly public places- strip malls with glass windows across the front.
 After the murders of military members in Chattanooga, an unidentified man showed up at his local Recruiting office in Virginia – with his AR – to provide security.

 “People need to call their congressman, they need to call their senators and they need to change these laws that are on the books so these guys can protect themselves so a regular old citizen doesn’t have to go out and do it.”
-Virginia civilian
+Virginia civiliantake our poll - story continues below

 The man stated that though he is not worried about another attack like the one in Chattanooga, it’s the principle he is trying to get across.
 Military facilities should not be gun free zones.